 For the Filling

-over medium heat.
-Add the shallots and sauté until translucent about 3 minutes.
+Heat a few tablespoons of olive oil in a large sauté pan over medium heat.
+Add the shallots and sauté until translucent, about 3 minutes.

 For the Tomato Sauce

 Heat the olive oil in a large sauté pan over medium heat.
-Add the garlic and cook for about 3 minutes.
+Add the chopped garlic and cook for about 3 minutes.